-Nautilus Mariners' Park's care home manager, Jane Davies, has received maritime sector and government recognition for her significant contribution to seafarers' welfare.
+Jane Davies, registered manager of care services at Nautilus Mariners' Park, has received maritime sector and government recognition for her significant contribution to seafarers' welfare.

 'Jane, many congratulations – your dedicated work as the registered manager for both the Mariners' Park Care Home and its Home Care service, Nautilus Care, has received sector recognition.
 You have demonstrated complete dedication to the cause – creating and maintaining the highest standards for retired mariners and their dependants in your care, as well as unparalleled support for your staff, particularly when faced with the unprecedented challenges of Covid-19,' said Mr Courts.

-These major developments were, however, only part of the picture, added Mr Courts.
+These major developments were, however, only part of the picture, he added.

 'Every day Jane brings a passion and commitment to her work.
 This has been particularly highlighted during the Covid-19 Pandemic - including Jane residing at Mariners' Park for a month so she could better support staff and residents at the height of the outbreak in our Care Home.
 She is a very worthy winner of this prestigious award.'